Last Updated: October 31, 2024

 Writing

-Pete Townshend has written many literary pieces over the course of his life, including three long-form essays for "Rolling Stone" magazine.
+Pete has written many literary pieces over the course of his life, including three long-form essays for "Rolling Stone" magazine.
 In 1977, he founded Eel Pie Publishing, a company specializing in children's books.
-During this period, Pete also opened his own bookstore.
-Throughout his career, Pete has worked as an editor for various books, including Eric Burdon's autobiography and Prince Charles' collected speeches.
+During this period, he also opened his own bookstore.
+Throughout his career, Townshend has worked as an editor for various books, including Eric Burdon's autobiography and Prince Charles' collected speeches.

-Townshend published a book of his own, "Horse's Neck," in 1985.
-The collection of short stories focused on topics, like sexuality, stardom, and spirituality.
-In addition, Pete has written scripts for short films, novellas, and his autobiography, "Who I Am," the latter of which became a top-five "New York Times" bestseller.
+Pete published a book of his own, "Horse's Neck," in 1985.
+The collection of short stories focused on topics like sexuality, stardom, and spirituality.
+In addition, Pete has written novellas and scripts for short films, as well as his autobiography, "Who I Am," which became a top-five "New York Times" bestseller.
 He is also known for publishing essays that highlight the child pornography industry on his personal website.

 Relationships